 For a list of common poisons follow this link on our web site.

 When you first arrive with an emergency your pet will be taken into the treatment area for a rapid assessment of your pets cardiovascular status and other important physiologic parameters.
 During that time one of our staff will be talking to you regarding the history of the emergency.

 Any immediate problems like low body temperature, seizures, or bleeding, will be assessed and treated immediately, along with treatment for shock with IV fluids and placement in our oxygen cage.

 After this rapid assessment our doctor will talk to you regarding your pet’s status.
 At that time he/she will talk about treatment or any needed diagnostic tests.

 The most common immediate tests we perform for emergencies are:

 On many emergencies we need to determine the blood glucose (sugar) level, especially in young animals, diabetic animals, those with liver disease, those that have ingested certain toxins, and those that are on specific drugs.

-We do this rapidly with a special glucose meter that gives us an answer in under a minute.
+We check the blood glucose rapidly with a special glucose meter that gives us an answer in under a minute.
 The number of 78 on this test might be normal, it all depends on the species we are checking and the disease process suspected.
 For a humanoid this would be considered very high.
 This shows you cannot always extrapolate animal health to human health.

 We like to see animals have a number in the 90’s, although this varies by species.
 In the video on the right this pet is 92 %.
 If the number is low we will administer 100% oxygen until we determine the cause and correct that problem.